 - law reviews make article decisions

-We’ve included our own analysis for each of these graphs, as well as information on the many qualitative dimensions that impact law review submissions.
-What you’ll find is, there is no true “best time” to submit to law reviews or guarantee of when law reviews will be making article decisions.
-Submissions data only tells part of the story, because qualitative submissions factors that vary from journal to journal and year to year will always have an impact.
+What you’ll find from the data is, there is no absolute “best time” to submit to law reviews or guarantee of when law reviews will be making article decisions.
+Submissions data only tells part of the story because qualitative factors that vary from journal to journal and year to year will always have an impact.
 However, there are certainly trends to be observed, and we hope these insights will help authors make more informed submissions plans!

-If you have any questions about this data or suggestions for other data insights you’d like us to provide, don’t hesitate to email us at email@example.com.
+If you have any questions about these submissions insights or suggestions for other data you’d like us to explore, don’t hesitate to contact us.